wikimedia/mediawiki-libs-Dodo/README.md

 ### Performance tips

 - Make sure your Element ids stay unique.
-The spec requries that you return the first Element with that id, in document order, and it is not very performant to compute the document order.
+The spec requires that you return the first Element with that id, in document order, and it is not very performant to compute the document order.